Joe Kelly (comics writer)

-Joseph Kelly (born 1971) is an American comic book writer, penciler and editor who has written such titles as Deadpool, Uncanny X-Men, Action Comics, and JLA, as well as award-winning work on The Amazing Spider-Man and Superman.
+Joseph Kelly (born September 1, 1971) is an American comic book writer, penciler and editor who has written such titles as 2099: World of Tomorrow, Deadpool, Uncanny X-Men, Action Comics, and JLA, as well as award-winning work on The Amazing Spider-Man and Superman.
 As part of the comics creator group Man of Action Studios, Kelly is one of the creators of the animated series Ben 10.